 (Formerly CHEM-101) (For non-science and non-engineering majors.)
 Course includes the study of the metric system, atomic theory, bonding, quantitative relationships, solutions, gases, acids and bases, salts, and nuclear chemistry.
 Laboratory included.

-Prerequisite: CHEM& 110 or high school chemistry ; and either MATH 095 or higher (may be taken concurrently) or TMATH 100 (may be taken concurrently)
+Prerequisite: CHEM& 110 with a minimum grade of C or high school chemistry; and either MATH 095 with a minimum grade of C or higher (may be taken concurrently) or TMATH 100 with a minimum grade of C (may be taken concurrently).